telerik/maui-docs/knowledge-base/trial-message.md

 ![Telerik .NET MAUI Trial Message](images/trial-message.png)

-If you have a commercial license, but you still see the trial message, try the following steps:
+If you have a commercial license, but you still see the trial message:

 1. Ensure that the licensed package is referenced in the project (`Telerik.UI.for.Maui` instead of `Telerik.UI.for.Maui.Trial`).